From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Missing input data monitoring: Comprehensive model monitoring should include monitoring for missing data.
 A complete model monitoring program should monitor and provide alerts when the rate of missing data, and its impact on model outputs and downstream business outcomes, exceed desired thresholds.

-Output distribution monitoring: Monitoring systems should compute statistics that establish the degree to which the score distribution has shifted from the scores generated by the model in prior periods, such as those contained in training and validation data sets.
+Output distribution monitoring: Monitoring systems should compute statistics that establish the degree to which the score distribution has shifted from the scores generated by the model in prior periods, such as those contained in training and validation datasets.

 Execution failure monitoring: Error and warning alerts generated during model execution can indicate flaws in model code that may affect model outputs.